ADirin/DataBase_Solution/Week 2/Inclass_Assignment/Transaction.md

-# Database table query: Projections, Selection, Cartaisian Products
+# Database table query: Projections, Selection, Cartaisian Products and Transaction
-## Exercise: SQL Queries for Projections, Selections, and Cartesian Products

 This exercise demonstrates how to apply Projections, Selections, and Cartesian Products using the Accounts and Transactions tables.

 ### Step 1: Insert Sample Data